QuTech-Delft/qne-adk/docs/application_configuration.rst

 specified while creating the application.

-To make sure that your application has all the necessary and the correct structure, you can validate it with the following command (assuming you are in your application directory):
+To make sure that your application has all the necessary and the correct structure, you can validate it with the following command:

 .. code-block:: console

-    qne application validate
+    qne application validate teleport

-You have now created your application and are ready to prepare the contents of the and src files.
+You have now created your application and are ready to prepare the contents of the config and src files.

 Config configuration
 --------------------